MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/mariem-kallel/_index.md

   - Students (M. Sc.)
 ---

-Mariem Kallel is a M.Sc. student in Software Engineering at the MEDomics UdeS laboratory since Winter 2024.
-Her research project mainly focuses on optimizing the MEDomicsLab interface to encourage widespread understanding and adoption among different users, especially physicians.
+Mariem Kallel is a M.Sc. student in Software Engineering at the MEDomicsLab since Winter 2024.
+Her research project mainly focuses on optimizing the MEDomics platform interface to encourage widespread understanding and adoption among different users, especially physicians.